 6) The Yen will strengthen, the timing of which will coincide with either scenario 2 or 3 above.
 As a result, Hawaii Real Estate demand from Japanese will increase – especially for luxury condos.

 7) President Trump will be a 1 Term President.
 Democrats will try to impeach him in 2019.
 They will lose that battle but win a bigger one by eventually taking the Senate.

 8) The “Wall” does not get built (I will chime in to give my personal opinion here having spent a considerable amount of time near the US-Mexico border growing up in San Diego and actually crossing it many times.
-The “Wall” would be a gargantuan waste of taxpayer money.
+The “Wall” would be a huge waste of taxpayer money.
 Closer economic ties with Mexico has slowed illegal immigration of actual Mexicans to the US to a trickle.
 More cooperation and deeper economic-business ties with Mexico is what is needed.
 Help in securing Mexico’s Southern border would pay off 10 fold compared to any “Wall” straddling the US-Mexico border.
 Can anyone say “bigger ladder” or “deeper and longer tunnel”??? – Democrat or Republican, please urge your representative to say “No” to the wall.)

 10) Trump’s 1 Term Legacy will be lauded for at least having skillfully dealt with China’s unfair beggar-thy-neighbor trade policies.
 It will also be remembered, in general, for negotiating better deals with other countries.
 Because of Trump, future candidates’ business experience will carry more weight for future elections.